-When the need for access to more commonage is established, the municipality will, in accordance with the provisions of the PLAA and/or other program of Rural Development, apply for assistance to acquire such land.
+When the need for access to more commonage is established, the municipality will, in accordance with the provisions of the Provision of Land and Assistance Act (PLAA) 126 of 1993 and/or other program of Rural Development, apply for assistance to acquire such land.
 The new commonage will be identified in consultation with the Municipal Commonage Committee and the relevant small farmers will be identified to ensure that the land is suitable.